 The map below is under construction and does not necessarily reflect the current OHV open area boundaries.
-Please check the map on-site to make sure you stay in the riding area.
+Please use this georeferenced map.

 Stoddard Valley OHV Area

 Bureau of Land Management Barstow Field Office Barstow, CA 92311